-When staff use LTE solutions while working outside the office, IT teams have options for protecting the expanded network edge
+When staff use LTE solutions while working outside the office, IT teams have options for protecting the expanded network edge for remote work security

 Houses, bungalows, mountain cabins, beach rentals, relatives’ guest quarters, and more — there’s a good chance your employees are no longer working from a traditional office.
 For most organizations, the standard work from home approach for many years has been to install a remote access client or VPN on everyone’s PC or laptop, but this doesn’t give employees the dedicated connection they need to isolate work assets from the household’s, and it doesn’t always provide sufficient latency for important applications.